 Why aren't more people pursuing relationships?
 According to both sexes, money is the leading problem.
 Of all the ways in which gender roles have become equitable, finances are a laggard.
 Even among Gen Z, over half of women expect men to pay for dates, and there was no difference among study participants' self-reported views on gender9.
 Comparisons between unmarried women and similar married ones suggest that hypothetical husbands would make 55% more money than the men actually available.
 Since everyone agrees that a man who earns less than a woman is an undesirable marriage partner, this is a serious barrier to getting more couples to tie the knot.

 Now we get another clue as to why East Asians are particularly impacted.
 Across the region, men are expected to purchase a house before marriage10.
-With an average price-to-income ratio of 26, it's no wonder that Koreans are having trouble walking down the aisle.
+With an average home price-to-income ratio of 26, it's no wonder that Koreans are having trouble walking down the aisle.
 Barely an eighth of those 34 and under own homes, and the situation is desperate enough that half of married couples continue to rent.
 The average age of first time home ownership is 43, rising to 57 among the bottom 40%11.
 Citing lack of money, the proportion of young South Koreans with a positive attitude towards marriage fell from 56% to 36% over the past decade.
 Furthermore, the results are highly gender-skewed, with only 28% of women viewing marriage positively.

 Working backwards, we see a complete breakdown of the pipeline from dating to marriage to having children.
 This cannot be solved by tweaking childcare subsidies.
 The wholesale socio-economic reforms necessary to upend this situation is far beyond any government's ability to impose.